Edward Wood, 1st Earl of Halifax: Phoney War

-After the outbreak of war, Halifax's diplomacy aimed to dissuade the Soviets from formally joining the Axis.
+After the outbreak of war, Halifax's diplomacy aimed to dissuade the Soviets from formally joining the Axis powers.
 He opposed the bombing of Germany, lest the Germans retaliate.
 Swedish intermediary Birger Dahlerus had approached Britain for peace talks in August 1939, just before the outbreak of war.
-Again, on 1 November 1939, Halifax replied to an approach through Swedish channels that no peace was possible with Hitler in power.
+On 1 November 1939, Halifax replied to an approach through Swedish channels that no peace was possible with Hitler in power.
 Even that aroused the wrath of Churchill, First Lord of the Admiralty, who sent a private note to Halifax rebuking him that such talk was dangerous.
 Halifax remained opposed to any hint of a compromise peace during the Phoney War.